AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/file-upload-docu-webhook.md

 Added to version 1.1 of this spec, the document ID and document version ID can be used to retrieve extra information from Workfront.

-**Example:** If the document management system wants extra information about the document, the webhook implementation code could use the document ID to retrieve that information using Workfront’s RESTful API.
-As a good practice, this information could come from custom data fields on the document and it’s containing task, issue, or project.
+**Example:** If the document management system wants extra information about the document, the webhook implementation code could use the document ID to retrieve that information using Workfront's RESTful API.
+As a good practice, this information could come from custom data fields on the document and it's containing task, issue, or project.

 ## Part 1